CoderDojoStirling/coderdojo-scriptcraft-server/README.md

 # Enter the server ip address (192.168.0.57 in our example case) and 'Join server'
 # Hopefully you've connected to the server :-)

-# Check you can run Javascript on the server
+# = Check you can run Javascript from your Minecraft client =
+#
+# So you've connected to the server with your Minecraft client.
-# From the minecraft client, load the console with '/' and run..
+# From the client, load the console with '/' and run..
 # js 1 + 1
 # If the answer is 2.0, you're running Javascript with Scriptcraft